-New Green Line Vehicles: Procurement of 24 new Green Line vehicles needed to support the operation of the Green Line Extension continues.
+New Green Line Vehicles:

+Procurement of 24 new Green Line vehicles needed to support the operation of the Green Line Extension is ongoing.
 The MBTA advertised for the new vehicles in January 2011 and held a pre-bid meeting for prospective bidders in February 2011.
 Proposals were submitted to the MBTA by two potential builders of the new Green Line vehicles on June 13, 2011, and are now under review by the MBTA Technical Selection Committee.
-Approval by the MBTA Board has been pushed out until late fall 2012.
-Pricing in the proposals has been held and extended month to month by both proposers.
+Approval by the MBTA Board has been pushed out as the review continues.
+To date, pricing in the proposals has been extended month to month by both proposers.

+Real Estate:

-Real Estate: Completion of an agreement with Pan Am Railways in March 2011 allowed the Commonwealth to acquire land and track vital to the construction of the project.
+Completion of an agreement with Pan Am Railways in March 2011 allowed the Commonwealth to acquire land and track vital to the construction of the project.
 MassDOT and the MBTA are presently collaborating on background and support tasks associated with the balance of the real estate work for the Green Line Extension project.
 A confirmatory survey of the right-of-way limits and adjacent property lines is now complete and the data was used in the Advanced Conceptual design efforts and as confirmation for typical sections, track layouts, and an update to the listing of the potential property impacts.
 These revised impacts will be confirmed as part of the follow-on Advanced Preliminary design work.

-MassDOT and the MBTA were granted approval from FTA to begin certain pre-acquisition activities ahead of the completion of the NEPA process (which is now complete).
+MassDOT and the MBTA were granted approval from FTA to begin certain preacquisition activities ahead of the completion of the NEPA process (which is now complete).
 Those activities will continue, including the work associated with the title surveys for the anticipated full-property acquisitions.
 A relocation consultant, retained by the MBTA Real Estate Department, is assisting with the real estate elements of the Green Line Extension project.
-With receipt of the FONSI, the next steps of the real estate acquisition processes are now underway.
-Schedules to implement the real estate acquisition process are being developed in conjunction with the MBTA's Real Estate department and then will beincorporated into the overall program schedule.
+The GLX Relocation Plan, a document requiring approval by the Commonwealth and FTA before any business relocations can commence, has been prepared, reviewed and approved by the Commonwealth, and is now ready to be submitted to FTA.
+Schedules to implement the real estate acquisition process are being developed in conjunction with the MBTA's Real Estate department and then will be incorporated into the overall program schedule.